 At the country level, TALIS offers participant nations a unique opportunity to benchmark their secondary education performance against peer school settings across the globe – important evidence to draw upon in modernizing curricula, governance and organizational frameworks.
 For teachers and principals, this international survey means a deeper involvement and a more meaningful say in facilitating the implementation of institutional and policy upgrades.

 Innovative Models for Social Science Teaching.
-The Centre’s team is involved in designing and implementing a novelty syllabus & delivery framework for teaching social subjects at school, which draws upon the latest basic research findings and applied developments in the field.
+The Lab’s team is involved in designing and implementing a novelty syllabus & delivery framework for teaching social subjects at school, which draws upon the latest basic research findings and applied developments in the field.

 Reform & Modernization in Teacher Training.
-The Centre devises the most up-to-date, dynamic and highly empowering learning & development programmes, with a special emphasis on in-service training, tailored to best accommodate the fast-changing and ever-expanding qualification and practical needs of modern teaching professionals.
+The Lab devises the most up-to-date, dynamic and highly empowering learning & development programmes, with a special emphasis on in-service training, tailored to best accommodate the fast-changing and ever-expanding qualification and practical needs of modern teaching professionals.

 Strategic Proposals for ‘New Teaching Excellence.’
 Advancing education at all levels through comprehensively upgrading its substance, governing policies and organizational models has been among the Russian Government’s top-priority imperatives in seeking to empower a new and more sustainable momentum for Russia’s global competitiveness, social integrity, and well-being.
-As part of drafting the Russian Socioeconomic Development Strategy through 2035, the Centre’s experts are engaged in developing and filing proposals for revising and enhancing the standards and guidelines for 21st century teaching excellence.
+As part of drafting the Russian Socioeconomic Development Strategy through 2035, the Lab’s experts are engaged in developing and filing proposals for revising and enhancing the standards and guidelines for 21st century teaching excellence.